Alytica/alytica-node/README.md

 # Alytica SDK

-The Alytica SDK is a JavaScript/TypeScript client library for integrating with the Alytica analytics platform.
+The Alytica SDK is a JavaScript/TypeScript server library for integrating with the Alytica analytics platform.
 This SDK allows you to track user events, identify users, and manage user identity aliasing in your applications.

 ## Installation